Agbaji scores 26, No. 11 KU holds off No. 25 Oklahoma 69-62 - WHIZ News

 UP NEXT

-The Jayhawks will face the Texas Tech-Texas winner for a spot in the championship game.
+The Jayhawks will face Texas for a spot in the championship game.

 More AP college basketball: https://apnews.com/hub/College-basketball and https://twitter.com/AP_Top25